krober10nd/SeismicMesh/README.md

 Contributing
 ============

-If you have something to contribute, please feel free to contribute.
+All contributions are welcome!

-Clone and fork the repository:
+Fork and then clone the repository:

     git clone https://github.com/krober10nd/SeismicMesh